SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Boolean (True | False)``

-    When enabled Hatch Fills will be generated
+    When enabled Hatch Fills will be generated.

  Spacing (Hatch Fill)

     ``Values: Number (Safe Range: 1 -> 10)``

-    The distance between the hatch lines, it is relative to the pen width so a spacing of 1.0 will draw over the entire shape with no gaps, a spacing of 2.0 will leave spaces the same width as the pen.
+    The distance between the hatch lines.
+This is relative to the pen width so a spacing of 1.0 will draw over the entire shape with no gaps, a spacing of 2.0 will leave spaces the same width as the pen.

  Min/Max Rotation (Hatch Fill)